rwth-acis/Social-Bot-Framework/README.md

         <img src="https://img.shields.io/badge/version-1.0.2-blue" />
 </p>

 A Web-based, model-driven framework for creating social bots for RESTful web applications.
+Check out the [wiki](https://github.com/rwth-acis/Social-Bot-Framework/wiki) for more information about the modeling language and tutorials on creating bots with the framework.

 ## Core Components